Komal914/CookBook/README.md

 * Random Recipe Search
    * 20 random recipes are called for the user to Browse
    * Each recipe's photo and title are listed
+   * refesh button available to update the recipes

 * Recipe Details
-   * The recipe's summary and instructions are listed for the user
+   * The recipe's summary, ingredients and instructions are provided
    * By clicking the heart button, the button dings and the recipe has been saved

 * Favorites
    * List of your favorite recipes with associated name and photo

 * Favorite Recipe Details
-   * Lists out the instructions for the fav recipe
+   * Lists out the ingredients and instructions for the fav recipe

 ### 2. Navigation